BlasBenito/distantia/README.md

 #> 30 X136 X153     heading -34.6100591 increases similarity
 ```

-Positive values in the column “importance” indicate variables increasing
+Positive “importance” values indicate variables increasing differences
-the differences between time series, while negative values indicate
+between time series, while negative values indicate variables enhancing
-variables making the time series more similar.
-Please, read the function
-documentation to know more about how importance scores are computed.
+similarity.
+The function documentation provides more details on how
+importance scores are computed.

-Here, the function `distantia_boxplot()` can help again to gain a quick
+The `distantia_boxplot()` function can provide insights into which
-insight on which variables contribute the most to similarity or
+variables contribute the most to similarity or dissimilarity.
-dissimilarity.

 ``` r
 distantia_boxplot(